w-A-L-L-e/connect-four/README.md

 Wrote my own version from scratch in a couple of hours.
 And played it with my sun Noah Schreppers.
 He suggested adding specials and animations etc.
 Added some of them like animating a win and a tie nicely.
 Might add some more of those in the near future ;).

-The checkPlayerWins is the meat of the algorithm (also it can be further shortened now, I added 8 directions but during playing we noticed we had to cover an edgecase in checkDirection.
-Fixed it by first walking to end and then doing the direction check.
-This however also allows further slimming down the 8 checks down to 4 just 2 vertical and 2 diagonal, might do this when I have time).
-For now this version however already fully works and is pretty nice to play with.